Kindergarten

 Mathematics

-Kindergarten uses the Bridges Math program.
+Kindergarten uses the Reveal Math program.
 This comprehensive Kindergarten program was developed to support the Common Core State Standards for Mathematics.
-Bridges helps make math meaningful and exciting.
-Bridges Math emphasizes the following content standards, skills, and concepts:
+Reveal helps make math meaningful and exciting.
+Reveal emphasizes the following content standards, skills, and concepts:

 • Counting and Cardinality—know number names and the count sequences, count to tell the number of objects, and compare numbers.